kris34hna/Swiggy_Dashboard/README.md

 This project is a complete data analysis and dashboarding solution built entirely in Microsoft Excel.
 Using a large Swiggy dataset containing over 197,000 records, the dashboard provides insights into:

-Total Sales
-Average Ratings
-Average Order Value
-Total Orders
-Sales Trends (Monthly, Daily, Weekly)
-Top Cities by Sales
-State-wise Sales Distribution
-Food Type Analysis (Veg vs Non-Veg)
+Total Sales, Average Ratings, Average Order Value, Total Orders, Sales Trends (Monthly, Daily, Weekly), Top Cities by Sales, State-wise Sales Distribution, Food Type Analysis (Veg vs Non-Veg)

 The dashboard is interactive and includes slicers for filtering by:
-Month
-Category
-Restaurant Name
+Month, Category, Restaurant Name,

 # Problem Statement